-Given an unpartitioned FSMD, we first construct a control flow graph by assigning a state in the FSMD to a node in the graph.
-For example, given the unpartitioned FSMD code of Figure 5, we obtain the initial control flow graph of Figure 7 (a).
-A dataflow analysis, similar to those use for compiler optimization [10], is then performed on the graph to obtain the variables that need to be passed from one state to another.
+FSMD code of Figure 1, we obtain the initial control flow graph of Figure 6(a).
+A dataflow analysis, similar to that used for compiler optimization [10], is then performed on the graph to obtain the variables that need to be passed from one state to another.

 When we perform the FSMD partitioning, we are only interested in the amount of data that cross between two parts and not between two states that are in the same part.
-Thus, for each part $P_i$ , we need to calculate the set of variables needed to be passed from the caller part, $P_i.in$ , and the set of variables needed to pass to the callee part, $P_i.out$ .
-The algorithm to evaluate $P_i.in$ and $P_i.out$ is shown in Figure 6.
-Note that before applying this algorithm, we must already know how many parts we will have and the set of nodes in each part.
-Continuing with our example, if we put node s1 in part P1 and the rest of the nodes in part P0, then after applying the algorithm of Figure 6, we obtain the results shown in Figure 7 (b).
+Thus, for each part P_i , we need to calculate the set of variables needed to be passed from the caller part, $P_i.in$, and the set of variables needed to pass to the callee part, $P_i.out$.
+The heuristic to evaluate $P_i.in$ and $P_i.out$ is shown in Figure 7.
+Note that before applying this heuristic, we must already know how many parts we will have and the set of nodes in each part.
+Continuing with our example, if we put node s1 in part P1 and the rest of the nodes in part P0, then after applying the heuristic of Figure 7, we obtain the results shown in Figure 6(b).